 1a.
 UE collects and directly transfers training data to the data collection entity outside the MNO (e.g. Over-The-Top (OTT) server) for UE-side model training.
 No 3GPP specification impact is expected.

 1b.
 UE collects training data and transfers it to the server for data collection for UE-side model training (inside the MNO) and then optionally from the server for data collection for UE-side model training to the OTT server (outside the MNO).
-FFS whether according to RAN2 there might be 3GPP specification impact.
+According to RAN2 there might be 3GPP specification impact.

 2. UE collects training data and transfers it to Core Network.
 Core Network transfers the training data to the server for data collection for UE-side model training/OTT server.
-FFS whether according to RAN2 there might be 3GPP specification impact.
+According to RAN2 there might be 3GPP specification impact.

 3. UE collects training data and transfers it to OAM.
 OAM transfers the training data to the server for data collection for UE-side model training/OTT server.
-FFS whether according to RAN2 there might be 3GPP specification impact.
+According to RAN2 there might be 3GPP specification impact.